Made possible with funding from:

 “What, how, why, and whom do we remember?”

 is a little longer).
-As part of the tour, DNAWORKS will host a
+As part of the tour, DNAWORKS hosts a

 Community Storycircle for participants to process the tour experience